Understanding VA Disability Back Pay: Your Complete Guide to Retroactive Payments

 • Estimated Additional Back Pay: 8 months × $500/month = $4,000

-1. Initial Claims: Back pay generally covers the period from the first full month after your effective date until your regular payments begin.
+1. Initial Claims: Back pay covers the period from the first full month after your clinical effective date until regular payments begin.

-3. Calculate Your Potential Rating: Use our precise calculator to estimate your combined rating based on your conditions.
+3. Review Estimated Ratings: Use clinical insights to estimate your combined rating based on documented symptoms.

 Have other questions?